Thakuri-Bipin/flutter_ecommerce_app/README.md

 A sample ecommerce app built with Flutter.
 Bloc architectural pattern is used for project structure.
-Flutter Bloc package is used for State Management.
+Flutter Bloc package is used for State Management..